Restoration Of Ballast Wagon M.78

 The timber required was priced at £940.00 and a quote for construction had been made for £4,000 whilst other quotes were being obtained.
 By the summer it was reported that progress had been steady, and that four-year air-dried oak would be needed.
 Key member of the area group Dave Booth had drawn up detailed working drawings of the wagon for use during construction.
 Raffles and other fundraising initiatives were commenced at this time and appeals were made to the membership for the storage of materials prior to construction, with enquiries being made for the underframe timbers.

-As part of the railways’ enthusiasts’ event which was centred around the centenary celebrations of the Groudle Glen Railway, a raffle was drawn by Douglas Stationmaster Dave Heaton (from an old locomotive dome, no less!) and this raffle raised just short of £1,000.
+As part of a railway enthusiasts’ event which was centred around the centenary celebrations of the Groudle Glen Railway, a raffle was drawn by Douglas Stationmaster Dave Heaton (from an old locomotive dome, no less!) and this raffle raised just short of £1,000.
 By the spring of 1997 construction had commenced, using some component parts of wagon M.78 which had been dismantled some twenty years earlier but the parts retained in the stores.
 It was for this reason that the finished vehicle would carry this fleet number, rather than the mooted M.79 as a “new” build.
 Donations continued to mount up, with a donation of £700 being added to the kitty from the Narrow Gauge Trust based in Towyn, Wales.
 The frames were constructed and draw gear, with brake equipment being the next to be added, as finances permitted.

 The rotting remains of M.70 were removed from the old carriage shed at Douglas Station over the Easter period in 1997 and transported by road to Booth W. Kelly of Ramsey Shipyard who secured the construction contract for construction of the frames.
 Once the bulk of the underframe work had been completed the wagon was moved to Douglas Workshops where the completion of the drop-sides and bulkhead ends were completed by a working party from the mainland during November, who oversaw the fundraising.
 Alan Frodsham had machined the necessary floor, side and ends of the wagon, which had been purchased at a further cost of £1,000.00.